|How to Buy Train Tickets in France

 Click Search and you'll see a variety of departures, travel times, and fares for standard SNCF regional, national and international trains.
 (The cheapest trains and fares, idTGV and Ouigo, may not be among the choices—you must go to those separate websites for them.
 More...)

-Having chosen your departure time and fare, you should be able to print your tickets—if you have a computer printer available—or download a ticket to your smartphone.
-If you can't do either of these, you may be able to write down a reservation code and retrieve your ticket either from a ticket machine at the departure station, or from a ticket agent there.
+If you prefer a paper ticket, you may be able to print your tickets—if you have a computer printer available.
+If you can't, write down the reservation code and retrieve your ticket either from a ticket machine at the departure station, or from a ticket agent there.

 2. Ticket Machines